Creep Rate Calculator

 Calculate steady-state creep rate using the Norton power law.

-Find creep strain, time to failure, and Larson-Miller parameter for metals and alloys at elevated temperatures.
+Find creep strain, time to failure, and Larson-Miller parameter for metals at high temperature.

 What Is Creep?
 Creep is the slow, time-dependent plastic deformation of materials under constant stress below the yield strength.
 Significant above the homologous temperature T/T_m ≈ 0.3–0.4 (T, T_m in Kelvin).
 Room temperature creep: negligible for most metals (except lead, tin).
 Important in: gas turbine blades, nuclear fuel cladding, steam pipes, solder joints, polymers at room temperature.